tinymce/tinymce-docs/_includes/configuration/indentation.md

 ## indent_use_margin

-This option sets if the editor should use margin instead of padding when indenting content.
+The **indent_use_margin** option is set if the editor should use margin instead of padding when indenting content.

 **Type:** `boolean`